Visit Gulfport: An LGBTQ+-Friendly Community

 • 2005: Gulfport passed a Human Rights Ordinance to protect its community members from discrimination of all kinds, including discrimination based on sexual orientation or gender identity.

-• 2012: Gulfport became the first city in St. Pete/Clearwater to create a domestic partnership registry that allowed same-sex unions.
-It was an unanimous vote.
+• 2012: Gulfport became the first city in St. Pete-Clearwater to create a domestic partnership registry that allowed same-sex unions.
+The vote was unanimous.

 • 2018: The first Gulfport Pride, Peace & Love Festival was held.